MileHacker Logo

 • Check in at your place of stay upon arrival and inquire for local tips, maps, and restaurant or activity recommendations.

-• Currency Exchange and Initial Purchases: Exchange a bit of cash at the airport (if needed, though ATMs give better rates) or use an ATM to withdraw Colones.
-Buy initial supplies like purified water in bottles and snacks.
+• Currency Exchange and Initial Purchases: Exchange a small amount of cash at the airport (if needed, though ATMs give better rates) or use an ATM to withdraw Colones.
+Buy initial supplies like bottled water and snacks.

 • Transportation to Accommodation: Verify the details with your shuttle, taxi, or rental car company for your journey travel from the airport to your Uvita accommodation.